Lesson 1: Optimization#

 opt_state = optimizer.init( y )

-Now again do some gradient descent, but using adam.
+Now let us again perform gradient descent, but using adam.
 In each step, the gradients grads are calculated, just like before.
 However, now they are used to calculate the updates using the optimizer, while also updating the internal optimizer state opt_state.
 This internal state is needed to keep track of things like averages over the size of past gradients, to be able to adapt the gradient stepsize.

 # Gradient descent steps: